ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # January 18 2020

 - Movie!
-  - Weathering with you.
+  - "Weathering with you".

 # January 17 2020

 - Movie!
-  - Star Wars: The Rise of Skywalker.
+  - "Star Wars: The Rise of Skywalker".
+- Fell asleep lol.

 # January 16 2020